adamfowleruk/mljs/planning.md

 ## Upcoming releases

 Targets for 1.0 (Oct 2013)
- - Core: Search Context
+ - TEST Core: Search Context
-  - Structured Search (required for Sparql semantic context's linking to fact provenance documents - derived_from)
+  - TEST Structured Search (required for Sparql semantic context's linking to fact provenance documents - derived_from)
- - Widgets: Sparql: Various SYTYCD alterations
+ - IN PROGRESS Widgets: Sparql: Various SYTYCD alterations
-  - TEST Check returned triples for type (URI or value) and display appropriately
+  - DONE Check returned triples for type (URI or value) and display appropriately
-  - Drive property list equals values dynamically using sparql
+  - DONE Drive property list equals values dynamically using sparql (suggestions feature via FILTER regex)
   - DONE Support DISTINCT (always eliminates duplicates)
-  - TEST Use OFFSET and LIMIT to do paging
+  - TEST Use OFFSET and LIMIT to do paging for subject results sparql query
+  - Add paging to subject results widget itself
   - DONE Move summariseInto out of tripleconfig and in to widget library
   - IN PROGRESS Support ORDER BY
+ - Widgets: Highcharts
+  - updateSubjectFacts support (extracting series from ?s ?p ?o and ?g in sparql results)
+  - updateSparqlResults support (for any arbitrary named sparql binded variables, not just ?s, ?p, ?o and ?g)
+ - Widgets: Kratu
+  - Support viewing arbitrary sparql results as Kratu table (needs reworking of bindings result object to a flatter classic row structure)
+ - Widgets: Sparql: Other sparql improvements
   - Support OPTIONAL?
   - Support UNION?
   - Support FILTER?